-The current effort is aimed at reviving the memory of Wadi Salib as a Muslim-Arab neighborhood in the mixed city of Haifa in the days of the Ottoman rule and British mandate, an existence that was almost completely disregarded in the public discourse following the riots of 1959.
+The current effort is aimed at reviving the memory of Wadi Salib as a Muslim Arab neighborhood in the mixed city of Haifa in the days of the Ottoman rule and British mandate, an existence that was almost completely disregarded in the public discourse following the riots of 1959.
 This “memory work” needs to therefore, to compare the historical process and slowly rewind it in order to observe the previous inhabitants who, although having disappeared as one, continue to cast a shadow on the city, which, with the blink of an eye, became a Hebrew city.
 This effort has a distinctive ethical dimension, and it has been the focus of a wave of research in the past years conducted by Israeli (and naturally, Palestinian) scholars who attempt to write the lost history of the natives that were largely excluded from the Zionist historiography.
 The illusion of the “mixed” city of the Mandate, which in fact contained a dualistic and segregationist society, points to the inherent inferiority of the Arab society and to the central role of the British in its collapse, and discloses the Jews’ initial embarrassment and shock in face of the harrowing images of escape, refugees, and looting—embarrassment and shock that were soon replaced by vigorous action taken to turn Haifa into a Jewish city based on utilitarian geo-political considerations.
 Weiss describes the mechanisms and practices that legitimized the dramatic change in the neighborhood’s demographics and its permanent status, while perpetuating the presence of the ghosts of former residents: “Their hidden [...] footsteps remained entrenched as absence.
 The term ‘absentee properties’ fossilized them and prevented their disappearance.
-The property of the previous residents remains ‘abandoned,’ even when it is inhabited by new residents.”
+The property of the previous residents remains ‘abandoned,’ even when it is inhabited by new residents.”19

 The plan to preserve part of the neighborhood homes and turn them into an artist colony, can be seen as an attempt to cope with the traumas.
 It seems as if the planners were familiar with its past and legacy.
 However, the stakeholders behind the plan sought to improve the site’s image by burying the traumas under the renovated houses and spacious park, and by filling it with coerced content, incompatible with the artist colony context.
 One can say then, that in the case of Wadi Salib as well, there was no genuine attempt to deal with the trauma, and instead it was ignored.